Ayagikei/LifeUp-Wiki/docs/en/guide/faq.md

 ## Universal

-##### I downloaded it through Google Play.
-If I am not satisfied, how can I get a refund?
+##### Refund policy

-Both we and Google Play know that an app is difficult to satisfy everyone.
+We and Google Play understand that an app may not satisfy everyone.

-As long as you uninstall the app within a period of time (usually 24 hours), you can get the automatic refund of Google Play.
+Before purchasing LifeUp, you can access a 7-day trial version available on our [GitHub](https://github.com/Ayagikei/LifeUp/releases).

+If you are not satisfied with the app and uninstall it within a few dozen hours after purchase, Google Play will typically process an automatic refund within 24 hours.

-If you exceed this time, please contact our mailbox kei.ayagi@gmail.com and provide your GPA order number, we will assist with the refund.
+If you exceed this automatic refund period (24 hours) but are within 7 days of purchase, you can still contact us at lifeup@ulives.io and provide your GPA order number.
+We will assist with a manual refund request.
+Please ensure to use the Gmail address associated with the purchase.

+Refund requests will not be processed after 7 days from the purchase date.

+Please note that leaving a review on Google Play will not assist with the refund process.
+Without key information, we cannot help with refunds through app reviews on Google Play.

 ##### Is my data privacy and safety?